 2022 Santa Fe Plug-In Hybrid has a relatively short wheelbase ( 108.9 in) on a narrower body structure compared to vehicles of similar length and class.

 2022 Santa Fe Plug-In Hybrid seats five adults.
 It has class-leading first-row passenger room on only one measurement - legs - and larger than average room for first-row passengers on head.
-When it comes to second-row passenger room, Santa Fe Plug-In Hybrid has larger than average room for second-row passengers on one measurement, legs.
+When it comes to second-row passenger room, Santa Fe Plug-In Hybrid falls below average on all four measurements: legs, shoulders, hips, and head room.

 Trim | 2022 Santa Fe SEL Convenience | 2022 Santa Fe Limited |